microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

   )
 )
 ```
-The program builds a `Constraint[Event]` specifying that the event's attendee
+The program builds an `Event` consraint specifying that the event's attendee
 list must contain "Emma".
 The constraint is sent to `FindEventWrapperWithDefaults`
 to query the database.
 If the event can
 be found, then its id is sent to `DeletePreflightEventWrapper` (which